Mein Kampf in English: Reynal and Hitchcock translation

 After the Munich crisis in September 1938, the firm of Reynal & Hitchcock decided that it would be imperative to have an unexpurgated edition available to the public.
 They found that a team of scholars at the New School of Social Research were in the midst of preparing such a translation.
 Reynal & Hitchcock approached both this committee and Houghton Mifflin about publishing the translation under a license.

 However, on 8 December 1938, Stackpole Sons Inc. announced that they would be publishing their own translation of Mein Kampf, arguing that Hitler, as a stateless person in 1925, could not have transferred his copyrights to Eher Verlag and thence to Houghton Mifflin.
-A conference was held at the office of Reynal & Hitchcock on 12 December 1938, with General Edward Stackpole and William Soskin, executive director of Stackpole Sons, to discuss the matter.
+A conference was held at the office of Reynal & Hitchcock on 12 December 1938, with General Edward J. Stackpole and William Soskin, executive director of Stackpole Sons, to discuss the matter.
 Stackpole claimed that Reynal & Hitchcock said that if Stackpole could put the work in the public domain they would not be interested in publishing their own translation.
 Reynal & Hitchcock claimed to have stated that they had already been working on the project for months, had a translation in hand, backed by a committee of prominent scholars, and were in the process of negotiating the rights with Houghton Mifflin.
 In any event, Stackpole and Soskin took this to mean that they were allowed to carry on with their translation unperturbed until they were visited at their office by Curtice Hitchcock who informed him that they were going ahead with their translation, which was going to be under license from the exclusive copyright holder, Houghton Mifflin.

 The agreement between Reynal and Hitchcock and Houghton Mifflin was finalized on 18 February 1939 and the book was available in stores on 28 February.
 The contract stipulated that Reynal and Hitchcock would pay Houghton Mifflin 15% royalty on each $3 copy.
 After one year, Reynal and Hitchcock had the option of releasing a cheaper edition, and the agreement itself would expire after three years.
 Houghton Mifflin would print and bind the book at its Riverside Press in Cambridge, Massachusetts and was allowed to keep publishing the My Battle abridgement.
 Notably, Houghton Mifflin agreed to pay all the expenses for seeking a copyright injunction, and subsequent legal fees would be split between the two companies.